astroseger/my-platform-pipeline-1/test1/README.md

 # DESCRIPTION

-* install_and_start.sh - install everything and start local network
+* install_and_start.sh - install and setup everything and start local network and ipfs
-and ipfs
 * run_service.sh - register and start simple service (one payment group one endpoint)